LucasDelfino92/morrowindsharp/main.md

   - [X] 01a No Mushrooms MGE XE
 - Uncheck all **.esps** added by this mod.
 Do not hide or delete them.

-> Note that the **No Mushrooms** option already includes the **Thicker Grass** option.

 > Distant Land generation is required to make this mod work as intended.
-Instructions will be given in the [Re-running Distant Land](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#re-running-distant-land) section.
+Instructions will be given in the [**Re-running Distant Land**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#re-running-distant-land) section.

 [**Scum Retexture**](https://www.nexusmods.com/morrowind/mods/42582)
 Turns the scum mesh transparent, so you can see the water below.